 When the tropical fruit is sliced open it reveals an orangey-red flesh with a shiny dark brown seed in the center.

 Dominicans refer to this fruit as Zapote.
 And just like most exotic fruits, it is traditionally used to make ice cream or batidos (milkshakes), smoothies and in many dessert recipes.

 Part of the traveling experience is taking in the food local to the area.

 The availability of local foods is a factor in this, but it’s also a great way to get a better understanding of the culture you’re visiting.

-Dominican Republic fruits offer an insight into the land, the people, and their history.
+Dominican Republic food, especially its fruits, offer an insight into the land, the people, and their history.
 Whether it’s delicious, nutritious, or just plain weird, there’s something to be learned.

 Check our section on Dominican Foods for more articles like this.

 Or visit us and shop for Dominican foods and drinks online.

 Our blog is all about sharing our love of Latin American foods & drinks.
 We will bring you articles and recipes of the very best Latin American & Spanish cuisine.
 Amigofoods was founded in 2003 and is the largest online grocery store offering a wide variety of hard to find freshly imported foods & drinks from all over Latin America and Spain.